-Puerto Rico also is home to the Sea Without Barriers at Luquillo Beach, a ADA-compliant facility that includes a paved path leading to a semisubmerged platform that allows people in wheelchairs to experience the warm waters.
+Puerto Rico also is home to the Sea Without Barriers at Luquillo Beach, an ADA-compliant facility that includes a paved path leading to a semi-submerged platform that allows people in wheelchairs to experience the warm waters.
 Wheelchairs specially designed to enter the water can be rented for the day, and the beach also has accessible bathrooms, showers, and other facilities.

 03 of 06

 Nearly every U.S. airport unloads aircraft via wheelchair-friendly jetways, but that is hardly the case in the Caribbean.
 At many smaller island airports, passengers get off the plane the old-fashioned way, by climbing down a staircase, which poses obvious challenges for disabled travelers.

 Also, shorter hops between islands often take place on aircraft that are quite small and may not be able to accommodate a wheelchair.
 If you're not flying to a big airport like San Juan, Kingston, or Nassau, make sure you check out the facilities before you fly.
 The Society for Accessible Travel and Hospitality has links to airline accessibility policies online.

 First, get travel health insurance that provides for emergency medical evacuation when necessary.
 In the Caribbean there are vast differences in healthcare quality from island to island -- and an equally big gap between the care offered to wealthy clients at private clinics and that available at public hospitals.